Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 **Assuming `uv init` picked the newest Python.** Newest wins only among uv-managed interpreters.
 Falling back to system Python, uv takes the first compatible one on `PATH`, so a system `python3` of 3.10 beats a 3.13 sitting further down the path.
 Pass `uv init --python 3.12` whenever the version matters.

+**Pinning a lower Python before lowering `requires-python`.** uv checks every pin against the recipe, so a pin below the floor is refused and the error points at a file you were not editing.
+Edit `requires-python` first, then pin, then sync (Section 14).

 **Expecting `uv python pin` to install the interpreter.** It writes `.python-version` and validates the request, nothing more.
 The download happens on the next command that needs a real interpreter, so follow a pin with `uv sync` if you want the environment on the new version now.

 **Running `uv sync` immediately after `uv add`.** `uv add` already resolves, locks, and installs.
 The trailing sync is a no-op that makes the pair look like two required steps.
 Save `uv sync` for when something changed outside a uv command.